scandrews/bootstrap-portfolio/README.md

-# Bootstrap-portfolio version 00
+# Bootstrap-portfolio version 02
 This is my bootstrap portfolio for the second homework assignment.

-due to awful cold or flue was not able to complete. submitted anyway on 4/4/17
+This is being submitted one day late due to severe cold/flue. submitted on 4/6/17